+10. Blue Lake (Blausee)

 Blausee is not exactly quite near Zurich, but it is nevertheless a worthwhile day trip.
-From Zurich to Blausee, it would take a 176-kilometer drive all the way to the Kander Valley.
+From Zurich to Blausee, it would take a 176-kilometer drive to the Kander Valley.
 But I promise it is worth it.

-Blausee is an incredibly beautiful lake located in the Kander valley.
+Blausee is an incredibly beautiful lake located in the Kander Valley.
 It is 887 meters above sea level, has a maximum depth of 10.1 meters, and has an area of 0.64 hectares.
 It is said to have been created after a landslide from Fisistock.
-Huge ice slabs from the Kandersteg Glacier fell into the valley, and it caused a lowering of land.
+Huge ice slabs from the Kandersteg Glacier fell into the valley, and caused a lowering of land.
 After the ice melted, it created Blausee.

 The beautiful blue color of the lake is said to come from a combination of light reflection, trees, and sky.
 This picturesque Blausee lake amidst an enchanting forest is perfect for day trips.
 It is located in Bernese Oberland.
 As it is open all year round to guests, it can be visited during any season of the year.